-- 59. In 2007, the Chevron Richmond Refinery conducted training to teach employees about the importance of complying with the City of Richmond's Industrial Safety Ordinance (RISO)ii inherent safety guidance.
+- 58. In 2007, the Chevron Richmond Refinery conducted training to teach employees about the importance of complying with the City of Richmond's Industrial Safety Ordinance (ISO)ii inherent safety guidance.
 The training states "we should always strive to implement inherently safer strategies to the greatest extent feasible."
-However, Chevron did not regularly or rigorouslyiii apply inherently safer design strategies in opportunities including PHAs, MOCs, incident investigation recommendations, and during turnarounds.^{iv} - 60.
-Chevron uses an inherently safer design checklist for PHAs to meet inherently safer systems analysis requirements of the RISO.
+However, Chevron did not regularly or rigorouslyiii apply inherently safer design strategies in opportunities including PHAs, MOCs, incident investigation recommendations, and during turnarounds.iv - 59.
+Chevron uses an inherently safer design checklistv for PHAs to meet inherently safer systems analysis requirements of the Contra Costa County and the City of Richmond ISO.
 The checklist, provided by Contra Costa County, is intended to aid identification of opportunities to implement inherently safer design during the PHA process.
 The checklist was intended to stimulate discussion and analysis of potential opportunities to implement inherently safer design.
-Contra Costa County's guidance on the IST checklist states that some items may need to be reviewed by a team that is outside the PHA team in order to involve people with the required expertise.
-Chevron utilized the Contra Costa County inherently safer technologies checklist (IST Checklist) during the 2009 crude unit PHA.
+Contra strategies during PHAs and for the construction of new processes.

-i As discussed earlier, only the section of piping downstream of the pumps was replaced with 9-Chrome.
+&lt;sup>i As discussed earlier, only the section of piping downstream of the pumps was replaced with 9-Chrome.